sohjnthn/For-own-learning/README.md

 We can only guarantee that if the commented out lines are uncommented, they do not affect the automation testing.

+Have tried, as the physical Android device smartphone applications would keep opening repeatedly with the default starting screens, so the entire testing fails
+(should continue to use one single page JavaScript file to test all three smartphone applications).

 =

 Note: